Types Of Turquoise

 Read More

 Each piece is meticulously fabricated.
-The predominant colors and stones used in traditional Zuni inlay are turquoise, red coral, black onyx and white mother of pearl.
+The predominant colors and stones used in traditional Zuni inlay are turquoise, red coral, black onyx, and white mother of pearl.
 Symbolically, the red represents Mother Earth and turquoise, Father Sky.
 The black and white of the other stones is a further representation of dualities.
-Other stones that may be used in Zuni jewelry are Gaspeite and orange to purple Spiney Oyster.
+Other stones that may be used in Zuni jewelry are Gaspeite and orange to purple Spiny Oyster.

 The pueblo of Zuni Native American Indians is located in western New Mexico (south of Gallup) near the Arizona border.
 Jewelry making is the major craft industry of the village.
 Like other Pueblo peoples, Zuni Indian artisans possess a true talent for lapidary work.